AndrewSRea/My_Learning_Port/Bootstrap/Layout/Containers/README.md

-## Containers
+# Containers

-Containers are a fundamental building block of Bootstrap which contain, pad, and align your content within a given device or viewport.
+Containers are a fundamental building block of Bootstrap that contain, pad, and align your content within a given device or viewport.

-### How they work
+## How they work

 Containers are the most basic layout element in Bootstrap and are **required when using Bootstrap's default grid system**.
 Containers are used to contain, pad, and (sometimes) center the content within them.
-While containers *can* be nested, most do not require a nested container.
+While containers *can* be nested, most layouts do not require a nested container.

 Bootstrap comes with three different containers:

 * `.container`, which sets a `max-width` at each responsive breakpoint.